|See if you qualify & create account!|

 When a Spouse Cannot Be Found in Illinois

+Unsure how to divorce a missing spouse?
 When one spouse wants to call it quits but cannot find his or her missing partner, or when he or she is hiding, divorce by publication comes into play.
-Divorce by publication happens "only after a judge has been convinced, based on a sworn declaration, of the serving party's inability to find the Defendant after trying hard.
+Publication divorce in Illinois happens "only after a judge has been convinced, based on a sworn declaration, of the serving party's inability to find the Defendant after trying hard.
 Service by publication is commonly used in a divorce action to serve a spouse who has disappeared without a leaving a forwarding address...""

 When the Respondent cannot or will not be found (and, therefore, cannot be served the divorce papers), the Petitioner must conduct what is termed a good faith effort followed by Service by Publication.
 The court permits service by publication only when the Petitioner cannot locate a missing spouse.